-It was then a true Whiskey Woman informed me that a good way to start drinking bourbon is to mix it with something herbaceous; that’s why I could more readily sip the mint julep.
-There is something about a spoonful of herbs that helps the medicine go down.
-I imagine sugar does not hurt either.
+A friend, and true whiskey woman, let me know that a good way to start drinking bourbon is to mix it with something herbaceous.
+She mentioned something about a spoonful of herbs helping the medicine go down.
+I imagine sugar doesn’t hurt either.

 - 1 pound strawberries